datalad/datalad/CONTRIBUTING.md

 - *DATALAD_USE_DEFAULT_GIT*:
   Instructs to use `git` as available in current environment, and not the one which possibly comes with git-annex (default behavior).
 - *DATALAD_ASSERT_NO_OPEN_FILES*:
-  Instructs internal tests for no open files under paths to be removed.
-If set to anything, it would log at ERROR level, and if set to "assert", it would raise AssertionError if any is
+  Instructs test helpers to check for open files at the end of a test.
+If set, remaining open files are logged at ERROR level.
+Alternative modes are: "assert" (raise AssertionError if any open file is found), "pdb"/"epdb" (drop into debugger when open files are found, info on files is provided in a "files" dictionary, mapping filenames to psutil process objects).

 # Changelog section